david-fale/reflections/sprint-5/my-reflections-sprint-5.md

 # Minesweeper

 ### What was the hardest moment of this challenge for you?

-### Did you have any blocks during this challenge?
 How did you overcome them?

 ### What learnings are you going to take away from this challenge?

-### If _you_ were responsible for curriculum development at Dev Academy, would you change this challenge in any way?
-How?
-Why?